guiman900/GLoot/README.md

 # G-Loot
 Technical assignment for G-Loot.
-The application is player management tool.
+The application is a player management tool.
 The app show a list of players received from the server, the user have the options to add new players and view/update/delete existing ones.

 ## Prerequisites
 Download the G-LOOT server (https://github.com/leoho/gloot-assignment/tree/ios)